hiq-larryschiefer/SimpleFractal/README.md

 You can find the "NDK Bundle" in the SDK Manager (stand alone) in the "Extras" section near the bottom of the window.
 Alternatively, using the Android Studio built-in support for the SDK management, go to Android Studio's Preferences -> Appearance & Behavior -> System Settings -> Android SDK and select the "SDK Tools" tab.
 Check the "Android NDK" and apply.

+You can also setup the SDK path and NDK path using environment variables:
+ANDROID_HOME=<your sdk location>
+ANDROID_NDK_HOME=<ndk bundle location under the sdk>